khalilgharbaoui/auto-deploy-rails/README.md

 | podDisruptionBudget.enabled   |             | `false`                            |
 | podDisruptionBudget.maxUnavailable |             | `1`                            |
 | podDisruptionBudget.minAvailable | If present, this variable will configure minAvailable in the PodDisruptionBudget. :warning: if you have `replicaCount: 1` and `podDisruptionBudget.minAvailable: 1` `kubectl drain` will be blocked.              | `nil`                            |

+Static site generated with Jekyll.
+See chart_site folder for details